 I somehow got ‘lost’ cruising the Internet from my initial inquiry.
 It’s amazing what you can find by not looking.
-However the reason I’m contacting you is about cassette deck tape heads and how to maintain optimal performance and sonics.
+However, the reason I’m contacting you is about cassette deck tape heads and how to maintain optimal performance and sonics.

 Simply put: I like playing cassette tapes.
 8-Track tapes too.
 And records!
 CD’s are nice for convenience in a changer.
-But I’m old school and prefer to party naked with sounds from analog.
+But I’m old school and prefer analog.
 I’ve managed to keep my addiction to vintage hi-fi under control compared to what I’ve seen out in the wild.
 My cassette deck collection has met some problems, most due to dishonest sellers, and some I caused or age/environmental issues.
 One being oxidation (light greenish rust like specks or patch), also seen on RCA jacks, and on a cassette deck tape heads and capstans; dry rollers and the one everyone hates- belts turned to goo.

 To clean heads I either use the highest proof alcohol possible (I get bottles of some crazy Alcohol De Cana Ario from some dude that gets it from some Mexican dudes that use it also for sterilizing udders), head cleaner from Fry’s, or 99% isopropyl alcohol.
 Made the mistake of using DeOxit which made things worse.